Primavera Sound Music Festival

 Above: Looking over the crowds from way back of the main stage

 The dates of the festival can be a little confusing for the first time visitor, as they are often quoted as an entire week.
 However the vast bulk of the event takes place at the main venue, the Parc del Forum, over a three-day weekend of Thursday, Friday and Saturday.
 The extra dates include the annual additional programme, which sandwiches the main three-day roster.
-In recent years there have been extra gigs on either side of the main event, taking place at cultural icons like Poble Espanyol, or on Passeig de Lluis Companys, a beautiful pedestrianised street under the Arc de Triomf near Citadel Park.
-For 2016 the additional programme will take place mostly in the Raval district, starting on the Monday before the festival, and finishing the Sunday after.
+In recent years there have been extra gigs on either side of the main event, taking place at cultural icons like Poble Espanyol, or on Passeig de Lluis Companys, a beautiful pedestrianised street under the Arc de Triomf near Citadel Park, as well as at Parc del Forum and Sala Apolo nightclub.
 These gigs are usually free for ticket holders, and in fact there are usually some concerts that are free for the general public too.

 Getting to Primavera Sound